anima-wg/brski-cloud/anima-brski-cloud.md

 ### Pledge - Cloud Registrar TLS Establishment Details

 The pledge MUST use an Implicit Trust Anchor database (see {{EST}}) to authenticate the cloud registrar service.
-The Pledge can be done with pre-loaded trust-anchors that are used to validate the TLS connection.
+The Pledge may be manufactured with pre-loaded trust-anchors that are used to validate the TLS connection.
-This can be using a public Web PKI trust anchors using {{RFC6125}} DNS-ID mechanisms, a pinned certification authority, or even a pinned raw public key.
+The TLS connection can be validated using a public Web PKI trust anchors using {{RFC6125}} DNS-ID mechanisms, a pinned certification authority, or even a pinned raw public key.
 This is a local implementation decision.

 The pledge MUST NOT establish a provisional TLS connection (see BRSKI section 5.1) with the cloud registrar.